jlhsmall/LTL/readme.md

 This class is created to make inputting easier. `ArrayList<Integer> ReadIntegerLine(BufferedReader br)` reads a line of integers, and `ArrayList<String> ReadStringLine(BufferedReader br)` reads a line of strings.

 ###Abstract Syntax Tree
+Task 1.
 The Abstract Syntax Tree (AST) is stored in `src/AST`.
 We use `ASTBuilder.java` to build the tree, and define the class of tree node in `ASTNode`, each of which represents a sub-formula of $\neg\varphi$.
 The rest classes each represents a certain type of formula, and is derived from `ASTNode`.

 ###GNBA.java
 Task 2.
 The GNBA can be constructed from an LTL formula (here an AST) according to the textbook.